 Part of Pre Vizsla's arsenal were Gauntlet starfighters -- sleek combat ships that also served as troop transports.
 A Gauntlet has a sleek primary hull flanked by large pivoting wings that contain the ship's drives.
 The wings are on a collared mount, which can rotate independently from the hull, offering the ship remarkable maneuverability for a ship of its size.
 Within the hull is a drop-seat bay where 24 armored Death Watch troopers can egress via jetpack as the Gauntlet provides air support.
 The ship is armed with two forward laser cannons, and a pair of rearward facing cannons that flank its boarding tube.

-A fierce warrior concealed in sleek Mandalorian armor, Bo-Katan was the ever-loyal lieutenant to Pre Vizsla, and a proud member of the Death Watch splinter group.
+Confident, sardonic, and deadly.
+Bo-Katan was the ever-loyal Mandalorian lieutenant to Pre Vizsla, and a proud member of Death Watch.
 Bo-Katan rallied to Death Watch's call for Mandalorians to embrace their martial heritage and find glory in war.
-She was confident, sardonic, and deadly.

 The leader of Mandalore during the Clone Wars, Duchess Satine of Kalevala was a controversial figure.
 She longed to move Mandalore beyond its violent past and instituted a government that valued pacifism.
 Though Mandalore did begin to rebuild under her guidance, the dark shadow of the Clone Wars made the Duchess' goals difficult to achieve.